 Plans to revitalize the Hampton Bays downtown district hit a snag after an unlikely legal challenge to halt rezoning succeeded in state court.

-On July 20, a state court judge reversed the Southampton town board’s decision to adopt new zoning plans for the hamlet that would have encouraged development of a new mixed-use downtown modeled after Sag Harbor and Southampton Village, according to Southampton Press.
+On July 20, a state court judge reversed the Southampton town board’s decision to adopt new zoning plans for the hamlet that would encourage development of a new mixed-use downtown modeled after Sag Harbor and Southampton Village, according to Southampton Press.

 The decision came after Gayle Lombardi, a Hampton Bays resident with no formal legal training, filed an Article 78 proceeding to appeal the new zoning plans.
 Despite long odds, Lombardi’s suit successfully demonstrated that Southampton’s environmental review failed to consider the full scope of the rezoning’s impact on local water supplies, according to the report.